jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 In the middle of the figure, we notice the clusters of hemorrhagic stroke and bilateral foot pain, which we find similar since strokes can also be represented as walking difficulties.

-Furthermore, in the middle-down, we again see the clusters that are matched together with some clinical sense, mild lightheadedness, and stroke.
+Furthermore, in the middle-bottom, we again see the clusters that are matched together with some clinical sense, mild lightheadedness, and stroke.

 3. **K-means clustering of the PubMed word2vec, vector size=200**